BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 I think there was also reasonable protest and the situation is certainly much more complex than I am every able to understand.

 It is far to easy to make fun of people believing in mythologies.
-In an objective scientific sense, myths are either inconsistent or unfalsifiable.
+Scienficially speaking, myths are either inconsistent or unfalsifiable.
 However, socially they can be very useful and powerful.
 They explain experience and reduce complexity.
 A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
 They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
-Here, a shadow of spirituality plays an important role, be it in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.
+Here, a shadow of spirituality plays an important role, be it in the form of *the Light of God*, *Siegfried the Dragonslayer*, *Achilleus the Greatest of All the Greek Warriors* or *Donald Trump the Warrior King*.

 In my view, spirituality and science harmonize with one another rather than clash.
 Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic.
-Bu it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
+But it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
 It seems peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe's intricate complexity.

 >We have a working theory, which we know is true, which explains how you can go from great simplicity to prodigious complexity.